AdamKyle/flare/resources/info/rules/section-1.md

 ## Chat Throttling

 A player may only send 25 messages every 2 minutes.
 Failure to heed this and the system will auto silence you for 5 minutes.
-If you are not logged in when you can speak again, and have the email settings enabled, you will be emailed.
+If you are not logged in when you can speak again, and have the email settings enabled, you will be emailed when you can speak again.

 ## Core Rules